 The adoption of the above revised HKFRSs has had no significant financial effect on these consolidated financial statements.

 2.3 ISSUED BUT NOT YET EFFECTIVE HKFRSs

-The Group has not applied the following new and amended HKFRSs have been issued but are not yet effective, in these consolidated financial statements.
+The Group has not applied the following new and revised HKFRSs, that have been issued but are not yet effective, in these consolidated financial statements.